bharat-poojari/Furniqo/README.md

 Local state with useState for component-specific data

-URL state for shareable/deep-linkable data

 API Calls

 All API calls go through services/*.js

 Use the configured Axios instance with interceptors

-Handle loading and error states in components

 Performance